Azure/actions/Process_of_Authoring_GitHub_Actions_for_Azure.md

 - Versioning guidelines mentioned above section are adhered to and you have a version tag
 - Well documented readme.md is in place at the root of the repo
-- V-team is involved for review process and sign off by mailing @[V team Alias](mailto:ace-team@github.com)
+- V-team is involved for review process and sign off by mailing @[ACE team Alias](mailto:ace-team@github.com)

 Finally [publish the action to GitHub Marketplace](https://docs.github.com/free-pro-team@latest/actions/creating-actions/publishing-actions-in-github-marketplace)
   - Typically for all actions intended to &quot;deploy to Azure&quot;, we mark Primary Category as &quot;Deployment&quot;